-Aquatic rehab has proven to be effective in promoting a fast recovery from full or partial hip replacement surgeries.
-Low impact aquatics are safer and involve a smaller perception of pain and effort, making it a suitable choice for everyone from older or overweight adults to professional athletes.
+Aquatic rehab effectively promotes a fast recovery from full or partial hip replacement surgeries.
+Low-impact aquatics are safer and involve a smaller perception of pain and effort, making it a suitable choice for everyone from older or overweight adults to professional athletes.

 Aquatic rehabilitation with a HydroWorx therapy pool encourages a progressive recovery, allowing physical therapists to gradually adjust the resistance level so the patient can slowly build up their strength.
 Because there is no fear of falling in an aquatic environment, patient confidence and average recovery times from hip replacement surgery are improved.

 - Benefits of Aquatic Therapy for Hip Replacement Rehab

 - Hip Replacement Rehab and Aquatic Therapy Exercises

 - Why HydroWorx: ROI and Marketing Support

 Benefits of Aquatic Therapy for Hip Replacement Rehab

 Recovery from a major surgery such as a hip replacement can be a long process.
 Patients will often get discouraged by the slow speed at which their energy levels and range of motion return to normal.
 One of the major benefits of using aquatic therapy for hip rehabilitation is that patients seem to enjoy it more.
 There’s no question that keeping spirits up and making hip rehabilitation fun is a major challenge clinicians face — many find that putting aquatics at the core of a hip replacement rehab protocol leads to more positive patients who are less frustrated by the pace of their recovery.